Sacajawea Park

 Park in Portland, Oregon, U.S.

 Sacajawea Park is a public park in northeast Portland, Oregon's Cully neighborhood, in the United States.
 Managed by Portland Parks & Recreation, the 4.86 acre park was acquired in 1985 and has an off-leash area.

 In 2013, approximately 30 volunteers renovated the park in partnership with the Portland Trail Blazers and Banfield Pet Hospital.

+In 2026, Cully neighbors started a petition urging Portland Parks and Recreation and Portland Bureau of Transportation to create an opening on the west side of the park to allow pedestrians and cyclists through.
+The local neighborhood association scheduled a public meeting in June 2026 to gather neighborhood input.